TimoGuy/BTZC_game_engine/README.md

         - [x] Create managing pool.
     - [ ] ~~Add physics component to gameobjects.~~

-1. Orbit camera and movement for player character.
+1. DONE: Orbit camera and movement for player character.
     - [x] Get the camera to orbit around player character with `update_frontend_follow_orbit()`
         - [x] Get camera to orbit around a point.
         - [x] Get player render object reference and track it.